 Furthermore, individualization can lead to over-adapting environments to meet the individual needs, as seen with current trends in personalization (like with AI applications).
 This approach, taken to the extreme, could potentially hinder collective growth and limit people’s ability to learn and adapt to various contexts.
 If the environment is always tailored to fit individual needs, humans may lose the crucial skill of adapting to different situations, and to display the effort to develop the adaptation skill, a vital ability for thriving in the world, for adaptation does not rise passively in living organisms.
 Even genetically driven adaptations are to be included in modified behavior.
 Therefore, we need a balanced approach that considers the socio-environmental constraints (achieving performance?) but also biological constraints (learning through self-driven effort), and a balance that maintains a general standard of equality while still allowing room for differences and (neuro)diversity.
 Achieving this balance is no simple task.

+It is questionable from a scientific standpoint for different reasons.
+First, one must be very cautious with empirically established correlations between mental phenomena and neurological or physiological events.
+Correlations between mental states and brain states may prove insufficient.
+One should also investigate whether these correlations signal causal or identity relations (Manzotti & Moderato, 2014).[1]
+This second layer of exploration can prove extremely complex.
+Moreover, it is also important to point out a second difficulty.
 In past decades, neuroscience often reduced the brain’s functioning to its neurons only, using the computer as a metaphor for brain activity.
-Through these reduction and metaphors, the brain’s functioning tended to be identified with the execution of a program.
+Through such reductions and metaphors, the brain’s functioning tended to be identified with the execution of a program.
 This approach, largely coming from cognitive sciences, suggested that the brain operates much like a computer.
 However, this perspective was criticized as “neuro-centrism” for ignoring the roles of the body and emotions.
 Nowadays, neuroscience has become more inclusive, recognizing that the brain’s functioning is closely linked to other organs and the rest of the body.
 For example, research now highlights the importance of the intestine and microbiome’s role in mental health[2] or the influence of breathing and heart rate on brain activity.[3]

 [2] Morais, LH., Schreiber, HL, Mazmanian SK (2020).
 The gut microbiota-brain axis in behavior and brain disorders.
 Nat Rev Microbiol.
 2021 Apr;19(4):241-255. doi: 10.1038/s41579-020-00460-0.
 Epub 2020 Oct 22.